 FDA is encouraging patients to report adverse events related to silicone-based EMG endotracheal tubes to the manufacturer and the FDA.
 Prompt reporting of adverse events can help the FDA identify and better understand the risks associated with medical devices.

-Get a Free Endotracheal Tube Lawsuit Evaluation With Our Lawyers
+Get a Free Lawsuit Evaluation With Our Lawyers

 If you or a loved one was injured by a Medtronic Endotracheal Tube, you should contact our law firm immediately.
-You may be entitled to a settlement by filing an Endotracheal Tube lawsuit, and our lawyers can help you receive fair compensation.
+You may be entitled to a settlement by filing a lawsuit, and our lawyers can help you receive fair compensation.